 9 Books to Shake Up Your Work, Life, and Self

-Found this article relevant?Devlindusty, Constantine Nicolaou, gareth and 8 others found this witty
+Found this article relevant?Devlindusty, Constantine Nicolaou, Gareth James and 8 others found this witty

 The New Year is coming, which means it’s time to start thinking about our New Year’s Resolutions.
 For many years, I would give myself tasks I wanted to complete - join a gym, travel to some exotic place, make more money - and fail.
 This is partly because I tend to create goals that are out of reach, but also because they are one-time items.
 Even when I join the gym, I don’t go, which leaves me feeling guilty even though I technically met my resolutions.